frank-fan-feng/frank-fan-feng.github.io/_pages/about.md

   limit: 3
 ---

 Hello!
-I am Fan Feng（冯帆）, an assistant professor at the School of Economics and Management, Beihang University.
+I am Fan Feng, an assistant professor at the School of Economics and Management, Beihang University.
 I hold a Ph.D. in Accounting from Nanyang Technological University and am a CFA charterholder.

 My research lies at the intersection of capital market, corporate finance, financial management, accounting information, sustainable business, and artificial intelligence.
 I am particularly interested in how information, incentives, institutional investors, and emerging technologies shape corporate decisions and capital market outcomes.
 My recent studies examine topics such as climate-related risks, supply chain resilience, institutional investor networks, corporate innovation, earnings management, and AI-enabled methods in accounting and finance.